Cold and Broke

 My lack of knowledge didn’t stop me from declaring that “Burt Lancaster is my favorite actor!” in a conversation at school the next day.

 A few weeks later, I saw a promo for a late-night movie on one of the Boston television stations.
-I was very interested in old movies.
+I was very interested in old films.

 My brain lit up when I heard the voiceover say “Burt Lancaster stars in….”